darenegade/Apollon/README.md

 - For building frontend-project under Windows use the command `nmp run build_win`
 - Under UNIX us the command `nmp run build_unix`

+## Backend
+How to start the backend:

+- just start the spring boot application with maven: `mvn spring-boot:run`

+Thats it